Centralized Asset Browser

 If you add all your assets to one single UE project, perhaps named Asset_Library_Project and then compute all the assets in this project.
 You have just created a Centralized Asset Experience for yourself.
 As now in any other UE projects, you no longer need to import a bunch of asset folders and bloat your projects.
 You only have to search among all your assets through the Dash Content Browser and use your preferred ones while we handle the import process in the backend for just these actually used assets.

-If you are a studio that wants a Shared Centralized Asset Browser/Experience, you only need to make sure the UEasset projects where you have computed the assets are shared among your team and also that the caches where we store the compute/tagging information are shared among your team.
-In the Dash preferences you can choose your custom cache path, just change the "Current Project Path" to any local or cloud location.
+If you are a studio that wants a Shared Centralized Asset Browser/Experience, you only need to make sure the UE asset projects where you have computed the assets are shared among your team and also that the caches where we store the compute/tagging information are shared among your team.
+In the Dash preferences you can choose your custom cache path, just change the "Metadata Path" to any local or cloud location.
+From Dash 1.9.0, the default metadata path is directly within your Unreal project, so then you don't have to worry about sharing the metadata cache, it is always included when you share the Unreal projects.

 FAQ